Neratinib (Nerlynx®)

 How neratinib is given

-During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-During your treatment you will have regular blood tests and appointments with your nurse, pharmacist or doctor.
-They will talk to you about your blood results and ask you how you have been feeling.
+You will meet regularly with a doctor, nurse or pharmacist.
+They will talk to you about your blood results and ask how you have been feeling.

 Your course of treatment

-Always take your tablets exactly as explained.
-This is important to make sure they work as well as possible for you.
-You usually continue to take neratinib every day for 1 year, as long as it is working for you and side effects can be managed.
-Do not stop taking it without your doctor’s advice.
+You usually take neratinib every day for 1 year, as long as it is working for you and side effects can be managed.

-Your nurse or pharmacist will give you anti-diarrhoea tablets to take home with you.
-They may also give you anti-sickness drugs and other medicines to take home.
+Your cancer team will also give you anti-diarrhoea drugs and may give you anti-sickness drugs and other medicines to take home.
+Take all your capsules or tablets exactly as they tell you to.

 Taking neratinib tablets

-• Do not eat grapefruit or pomegranate, or drink grapefruit or pomegranate juice, or use supplements that might contain them during your treatment.
-This can increase the chance of side effects.
+- do not eat grapefruit or pomegranate, or drink grapefruit or pomegranate juice, or use supplements that might contain them during your treatment.
+This can increase the chance of side effects

-• Keep the tablets in the original packaging and at room temperature, away from heat and direct sunlight.
+- Keep them in the original package and at room temperature, away from moisture, heat and direct sunlight.

 About side effects